gclamigueiro/calculator-microservices/.documentation/3-github action (CI).md

 ## Monorepo Strategy

 In this example we are using a monorepo strategy.
-So all our microservices will be in the same reposiroy under the services folder.
-So we need a Github Action job for each service
+So all our microservices will be in the same repository under the services folder.
+So we need a Github Action job for each service.

 ## Steps